Diseases in Ecuador and Galapagos – Tourist Guide

 • Abdominal pain.

 Approximately 10–15% of people experience a recurrence of symptoms during the six months after the initial infection.
-Acute liver failure rarely occurs, with this being more common in the elderly.
+Acute liver failure rarely occurs, with this being more common in older people.

 Sign up for Our Newsletter